-Failure to call ahead on an exam day will result in an unexcused absence.
-Failure to call in for a clinical absence or tardy will result in an unexcused absence; failure to call in advance for a clinical absence and or tardiness more than once may result in dismissal from the program.
+Failure to call ahead on an exam day will result in a grade of zero on the exam.
+Failure to call in for a clinical absence or tardy will result in a clinical warning; failure to call in advance for a clinical absence and or tardiness more than once may result in dismissal from the program.

-Clinical instructors will keep attendance at clinical and submit records to the Practical Nursing Director.
+Clinical instructors will keep attendance at clinical and submit records to the practical nursing director.
 Students will sign in to each class and laboratory session.
-Attendance sheet will be kept in the back of the classroom for students to sign in and out.
-If student does not sign in it will be counted as an absent day.
+Attendance sheet will be kept in the classroom for students to sign in and out.
+If student does not sign in, it will be counted as an absent day.
 If tardy, they will include the time they entered class.
 Students who leave early will sign out and include the time they left.
 Remember, arriving late for class or leaving early impacts the total number of hours mandated for successful completion of the program.
 Students who leave the clinical experience early, unless dismissed due to illness or emergency, or unless prior arrangements have been made with the instructor at least 24 hours in advance, will be considered absent for the entire shift.